guisantossa/zapFinan/docs/README.md

-# ZapGastos Project
+# Synca Project

-ZapGastos is a financial management application that allows users to track their expenses through WhatsApp.
+Synca is a financial management application that allows users to track their expenses through WhatsApp.
 The application is designed to be simple and user-friendly, eliminating the need for traditional apps or spreadsheets.

 ## Project Structure

 The project is organized into the following directories and files:

 ```
-zapgastos
+synca
 ├── app
 │   ├── main.py              # Initializes the application and sets up navigation
 │   ├── auth.py              # Handles user authentication via WhatsApp number